g4Joey/MerbanHub/README.md

 3. (Optional) Use a MySQL client like MySQL Workbench or DBeaver to connect and manage your database.
 4. The database will be available at `localhost:3306` with the credentials set in your `.env` file or `docker-compose.yml`.

+---

+## Importing the Agile Meeting Calendar

+You can import the team calendar from the `merbanhub-sprint-calendar.ics` file into Google Calendar, Outlook, or Apple Calendar:

+1. Open your calendar app and look for an "Import" option.
+2. Select the `merbanhub-sprint-calendar.ics` file from the project root.
+3. Complete the import process to add all recurring Agile meetings to your calendar.

+**To receive email reminders:**

+- Open `merbanhub-sprint-calendar.ics` in a text editor.
+- Find the lines with `ATTENDEE:mailto:your-email@example.com` under each event.
+- Replace `your-email@example.com` with your actual email address.
+- Save the file and re-import it to your calendar app if needed.

+---